1587/speaking-exam/00-part3.md

 I like public transportion, It is very convenient.

 Yes ,I will.
-There are many bus stations around my neighborhood, I can take a bus go around anywhere of my city. usually, bus tickets are very cheap,( and I don't have to worry about where to park.)
+because There are many bus stations around my neighborhood, I can take a bus go around anywhere of my city. usually, bus tickets are very cheap,( and I don't have to worry about where to park.)
 Taking public transport will protect the environment and Reduce the risk of traffic jams.
 (taking a bus is safer than driving.
 There are a lot of car accidents every year.)